Wine Travel

 Wine of Provence

-If heading to the Mediterranean coast in France, then consider touring the Provence Wine Region, located only a few hours Northwest of Nice.
-While a lesser-known and not-as-popular French wine region, the area of Provence is simply stunning, and you can find some fantastic wines here, like so much of France.
+If you are heading to the Mediterranean coast in France, then consider touring the Provence Wine Region, located only a few kilometers Northwest of Nice.
+While a lesser-known and not as popular as other wine regions in France, the area of Provence is simply stunning, and you can find some fantastic wines here, like so much of France.

-Due to the warm climate and proximity to the ocean, these south of France vineyards have a wide range of excellent grapes that are often full-bodied and absolutely perfect table wine options!
+Due to the warm climate and proximity to the sea, these South of France vineyards have a wide range of excellent grapes that are often full-bodied and absolutely perfect table wine options!

 You can find red wines like syrah, cabernet sauvignon, and cinsaut here, as well as whites like ugni blanc, sémillon, clairette and some absolutely fantastic rosés.

-Provence is dotted with vineyards and wine shops all over, many of which offer their wine tasting in Provence experiences.
+Provence is dotted with vineyards and wine shops all over, many of which offer their wine-tasting experiences.

 Best Provence Wine Tour: Côtes de Provence – St. Victoire Winemaking Region